-Adam Marshall is the Member for Northern Tablelands in the NSW Parliament, Minister for Tourism and Major events, and Assistant Minister for Skills.
+Adam Marshall is the Member for Northern Tablelands in the NSW Parliament, Minister for Agriculture and Minister for Western New South Wales.

 Having grown up on a farming property near Gunnedah, in the state’s North West, Adam is proud to have always lived and worked in country NSW.
 He attended Gunnedah South Public School then Farrer Memorial Agricultural High School in Tamworth.